Could we see private credit ETFs?

 However, Lewthwaite thought it would be difficult to utilise these within an ETF due to the lack of daily valuations.
 Private markets are typically not priced mark-to-market, so pricing occurs less frequently than for publicly traded assets in order to minimise the effect of market volatility.

-“A private company comes with much less liquidity so the possibility of having a private credit ETF seems quite remote to us.
+“A loan to a private company comes with much less liquidity so the possibility of having a private credit ETF seems quite remote to us.
 It would seem very difficult to offer day-to-day valuations on some of those investments.”

 Meanwhile, Marc Jocum, investment strategist at Global X ETFs, added: “Bringing private credit into the ETF wrapper in Australia is a bold step forward in accessibility, providing access to an asset class that was once reserved for high-net-worth or wholesale investors, but it comes with significant challenges including regulatory hurdles, liquidity mismatches, and the difficulty of providing daily pricing for inherently illiquid assets.